dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/release-notes/cpp-10.md

 * Renamed the class `CRawImageResultItem` to `COriginalImageResultItem`.
 * Renamed an enumeration member of `CapturedResultItemType` from `CRIT_RAW_IMAGE` to `CRIT_ORIGINAL_IMAGE`.
 * Renamed an enumeration member of `BufferOverflowProtectionMode` from `BOPM_APPEND` to `BOPM_UPDATE`.
-* Renamed the following methods of `CMultiFrameResultCrossFilter`:
+* Renamed the following methods of class `CMultiFrameResultCrossFilter`:
   * from `EnableResultVerification` to `EnableResultCrossVerification`.
   * from `isResultVerificationEnable` to `isResultCrossVerificationEnabled`.
   * from `EnableDuplicateFilter ` to `EnableResultDeduplication`.